Dairy Production on Pasture:

 - Tools, including volt meters, crimping devices, lightning arrestors and surge protectors

-- Posts, such as wood and steel (for permanent and corner braces) and step in (temporary)
+- Posts, such as wood and steel (for permanent and corner braces) and fiberglass or plastic step-in posts (temporary)

 There are many manufacturers and distributors of electric fencing equipment.
 Your local feed store or farm co-op might be the first place to look.
-Online dealers such as Gallagher are also a good place to obtain materials.
+Online dealers are also a good place to obtain fencing materials.

-Homemade hydraulic ram pumps are simple and inexpensive to build.
+Homemade hydraulic ram pump.
+Ram pumps are simple and inexpensive to build.
 All the materials can be purchased at your local hardware store.

 Water should be delivered to cattle in the most efficient manner possible.
 Tanks can be placed in each paddock, or can be made portable and moved to individual paddocks as the cattle move.
-Water can come from municipal sources, wells, springs, ponds or streams.
+Water can come from municipal sources, wells, springs, ponds, or streams.
 Solar pumping systems are effective for delivery from wells or ponds, and low-input technologies such as ram pumps can supply minimum water flow to tanks from running streams and can even pump water uphill if sufficient head is achieved.
-Detailed information on solar water pumping, including further resources, can be found in the ATTRA online publication Solar-Powered Livestock Watering Systems or by calling ATTRA at 1-800-346-9140.
+Detailed information on solar water pumping, including further resources, can be found in the ATTRA publication Solar-Powered Livestock Watering Systems or by calling ATTRA at 1-800-346-9140.
 Ram pumps utilize stream flow to pump water and can lift water from a stream to a tank without electricity.
 Clemson University has plans and specifications for building a ram pump, available at Clemson University has plans and specifications for building a ram pump.

-The USDA booklets Electric Fencing for Serious Graziers and Watering Systems for Serious Graziers from Missouri Natural Resources Conservation Service contain detailed suggestions, plans and troubleshooting ideas and should prove valuable to producers designing and constructing fencing and watering systems.
-See the Further resources section below for information on how to order these guides.
+The USDA booklets Electric Fencing for Serious Graziers and Watering Systems for Serious Graziers from Missouri Natural Resources Conservation Service contain detailed suggestions, plans, and troubleshooting ideas and should prove valuable to producers designing and constructing fencing and watering systems.
+See the Further Resources section for information on how to download or order these guides.

 Managing for a short-season calving period is critical for the seasonal dairy farmer.
 The goal is for all cows to calve within a six- to eight-week period.
-This can be done without hormonal injections and achieve a fairly high degree of success.
-Success depends on body condition, adequate nutrition and good all-around reproductive management.
-Getting cows bred in a short time period may be the biggest challenge in a seasonal dairy program.
-Producers are finding that getting cows off concrete and into pasture aids in detecting estrus in cows.
-Unfortunately, producers are also learning that vegetative forages are very high in rumen degradable protein and low in energy.
-Poor body condition and low energy intake have a negative impact on reproduction; therefore some grain feeding should be done to counter the tendency for cows to lose condition because of decreased available energy.
+For organic dairy producers, this can be done without hormonal injections and achieve a fairly high degree of success.
+Success depends on body condition, adequate nutrition, and good all-around reproductive management, however, getting cows bred in a short time period may be the biggest challenge in a seasonal dairy program.
+Producers are finding that getting cows off concrete and onto pasture aids in detecting estrus in cows.

 Keys to success for transitioning to seasonal production include: